 Every year, those terrifying haunted houses appear, and who takes those seasonal jobs as the monsters paid to scare you?
-This cult favorite asks what if those employees took their jobs very, very, very seriously—and that scaring suddenly was no longer pretend.
+The Houses October Built asks “What if those employees took their jobs very, very, very seriously—and the scaring was no longer pretend?”
 The film uses a found-footage documentary style that will make you wonder if the whole thing is real.
 If you’re scared of clowns, you might want to avoid this one!

 Telekinetic powers.
 John Travolta as prom king.
 Sissy Spacek as a super angry teen who just wants to fit in.
-These are the oh-so-perfect ingredients in this classic Stephen King adaptation.
+These are the oh-so-perfect ingredients in this classic adaptation of Stephen King’s Carrie.
 In an iconic scene, mean girls drench Carrie with pig’s blood at the school dance.
 Then it’s time for Carrie to unleash her powers in an uncontrollable revenge rampage.
 It’s hard not to love this classic cult horror with its sympathetic heroine at the center—while still being completely terrified at the same time.

 Illustrious thespian and opera all-star William Marshall gives an epic performance as an African royal who wakes up in 1970s Los Angeles as a vampire after he was bitten and boarded up in a coffin centuries earlier.
 Early Blaxploitation style mixes in with this misunderstood masterpiece.
 Marshall imbues Blacula with a transcendent gravitas as he wreaks poetic, blood-sucking justice, and the ending is a surprising tearjerker for a vampire movie.